-Based on the fact that bacteria make all B12, I wondered if I could add the right bacteria, as well as probiotics, when I make yogurt, and get a higher B12 content.
+Based on the fact that bacteria make all vitamn B12, I wondered if I could add B12 making bacteria, as well as probiotics, when I make yogurt, and get a higher B12 content.

-The easiest approach seemed to be that of finding a cheese with high B12 content, then adding bits of it to my yogurt mix.
+The easiest approach seemed to be finding a cheese with a high B12 content, then adding bits of it to my yogurt mix.

 Most promising was Emmentaler, first made in the Swiss city of Emmental.
 This Swiss cheese has 4.4 mcg of B12 in a serving.
 That’s not a lot, but on the other hand perhaps the bacteria, being live, will live on in my body to make enough B12 for my body to withstand the stress of Wells Fargo attacking my home.

 Being housebound, I ordered my Emmentaler online.
 When it arrived I added it to my yogurt, which turned out Great.
 There were a lot of bubbles which I attributed to the Propionibacterium freudenreichii, the B12 making bacteria.
 It is this very bacteria which is responsible for the holes in Swiss Cheese, presumably by doing this bubbling thing during aging.

 Not surprisingly strains of this bacteria have been modified enough to be patented for industrial production of vitamin B12.
 My feeling is that the cheese has the unadulterated bacteria.

 Swiss Cheese Works

 2/2/2015 ~ The whitish pigmentation beginning to show on the bottom of my middle finger and less clearly on my index finger is a result of eating Emmentaler cheese nearly every day.

 So far, even fairly high stress has not removed the burgeoning moons.